hyperskill/intro-to-github/README.md

-# intro-to-github
+# outro to Gothaha
-This is a demo repository to practice using GitHub.
+This was a demo repository to practice using GitHub.
+Not anymore.

-It has two files in the **Code** tab:
+but it still has two files in the **Code** tab:
 - **README.md** is a file that describes this repo (you are currently reading it)
 - **.gitignore** is a file that specifies which files and directories must be ignored by Git

 You cannot directly modify files in this repo because you are not a *collaborator*.
+(But you can when you fork it).

 The **Issues** tab is used to discuss ideas, enhancements, bugs, questions, and so on.
 They are grouped by *Open* and *Closed*.